junchaoshi/sports1.1/README.md

         -Reads: 1234567                                --Reads number of the sequence.

-        -Match_Genome: Yes                             --If the sequence can match the reference genome or not.
+        -Match_Genome: Yes                             --If the sequence can match the reference genome.

         -Annotation: tRNA-Glu-CTC_5_end                --The annotation of the sequence.
 This sequence mapped against the 5' end of tRNA-Glu-CTC sequence.
     ```